 AND BONUS!
 Would you like to win a pig?
 Sounds weird?
 Learn more about this newly recovered St. Antoni tradition:

 In the old times, one of the big events of the festivals of St. Anthony was a raffle where the winner would won a pig – like the one that followed St. Anthony around, remember?
 Might sound weird, but in a time when families depended on their own vegetable patches and farm animals, a pig was a very appreciated prize.
 In Barcelona it’s documented to have started in the 1802 when a lottery was organize to rise founds for the nearby Hospital of St. Llàtzer.
 The raffle stopped being organized in 1882, but after 2013 it’s been recovered.
 The prize is not a pig anymore, though, but a basket full of pork products: assorted cold cuts, meats and of course, cured ham.
 Over a dozen deli shops of the Sant Antoni district give away free raffle tickets to their clients during the days of the Festes de Sant Antoni.

-So what about you?
-Head to the comments below and tells us: What event of the Tres Tombs festival would you like to attend and why?
+What event of the Tres Tombs festival would you like to attend?

 Our 100% FREE Barcelona Collection will give you everything you need to organize the trip of your lifetime to Barcelona.